-Some candidates did not receive all three marks because they defined 'opportunity cost' but did not provide one.
-Only one mark was available for an opportunity cost, marks two and three are for putting the response in context and for a cause/consequence of the opportunity cost.
+Some candidates did not receive all three marks because they defined 'supply of labour' but did not provide an effect.
+Only one mark was available for an effect, marks two and three are for putting the response in context and for a cause/consequence of the effect.

-'Explain' questions require a way/advantage/reason which is in context and developed in order to score all 3 marks
+'Explain' questions require a way/advantage/effect/reason which is in context and developed in order to score all 3 marks